epic-open-source/seismometer/docs/user_guide/index.rst

 A fairness audit gives an overview of parity across all defined groups for each cohort attribute.
 The majority group is the baseline and a statistic for all observations in the other groups is compared.
-A fairness threshold such as 20% is then used to classify the ratio of each group to the reference.
-If any group performs differently, above (125% in our example) or below (80%) then it is considered a failure for that cohort/metric.
+A fairness threshold such as 25% is then used to classify the ratio of each group to the reference.
+The metric of interest is calculated on the default group and the cohort under comparison.
+The resulting ratio (comparison/default) is then compared against the allowed bounds determined by the fairness threshold.
+The bound determined by 1 + threshold above, and 1 / (1 + threshold) below,
+so that a fairness threshold of 0.25 sets the upper bound at 1.25 times larger, or a 25% increase in the metric.
+Since the lower bound is checked with the recriprical, this would result in a 20% decrease.

 The visualization is a table showing the overall metrics, and icons indicating default, within bounds, or out of bounds.
 Note that comparison